inclusive-design/idrc/src/collections/projects/en-CA/baby-bliss-bot.md

     verticalAlignment: bottom
 ---

 The Baby Bliss Bot (BBB) project explores the use of AI tools to enhance communication for AAC (Augmentative and Alternative Communication) users who rely on Blissymbolics — a semantic symbol language without phonology, originally developed by Charles K. Bliss and first used as a communication bridge for children with physical disabilities at the Ontario Crippled Children's Centre in 1971.
-Today, Blissymbols remain a vital alternative for nonvocal individuals, such as those with cerebral palsy, who face challenges acquiring phonological language skills.
+Today, Bliss symbols remain a vital alternative for nonvocal individuals, such as those with cerebral palsy, who face challenges acquiring phonological language skills.

 While the rapid advancement of AI — particularly Large Language Models — offers significant potential to improve societal engagement for nonvocal individuals, it also poses risks for communities underrepresented in training data.
 BBB is a community-led initiative that addresses this gap through an inclusive, co-design process, positioning AAC and Blissymbol users as active decision-makers.
 Through collaborative development of experimental prototypes, the project aims to uncover innovative communication solutions and produce insights that inform the creation of more equitable, advanced AI-based AAC systems for marginalized minority language users.